gabrieltackitt/vyos-ansible/README.md

 VYOS
 =========

-Ansible role for VYOS routers.
+Ansible roles for VYOS routers.

+INTERFACE CONFIGURATION
+===

+Every available command should be configurable while using this playbook.
+If you don't know how to define a variable, please look in the variable templates.